viascom/github-maintenance-action/README.md

 ## Usage

-To use Github Maintenance Action, add it to your .github/workflows directory in your repository.
+To use GitHub Maintenance Action, add it to your .github/workflows directory in your repository.
 You can customize the action's YAML configuration file settings to suit your project's maintenance needs.

 ```yaml